LifeTimeScriptKiddie/Note/HTB/Trick/Trick.md

 Used tools: nmap, gobuster, ffuf, wfuzz, dig, nslookup, host, dnsrecon

 Vulnerability:
-DNS set up misconfiguration revealed two pre-production webpages.
+DNS setup misconfiguration revealed two pre-production web pages.
-One pre-production web page has directory traversal vulnerability.
+One pre-production web page has a directory traversal vulnerability.
-The tester used directory travesal vulnerability in one web page, and gained user credentials (Username and ssh).
-Using a misconfiguration of the installed third party application, the tester gained system root access.
+The tester used directory traversal vulnerability on one web page and gained user credentials (Username and ssh).
+The tester gained system root access using a misconfiguration of the installed third-party application.

 Recommendation:
-The most significant vulneability is the misconfiguration of DNS.
+The most significant vulnerability is the misconfiguration of DNS.
 The tester highly recommends restricting DNS zone transfer.

-Key take away from the box
+Key takeaway from the box
 1. Zone Transfer (dig, etc.)
 2. Tool options - (wfuzz vs fuzz)
 3. A quick bash scripting.
-4.

 # 1. Technical details